pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._updateStream(xref, stream)

-      PDF documents only: Replace the stream of an object identified by ``xref``.
+      Replace the stream of an object identified by ``xref``.
 If the object has no stream, an exception is raised.
 The function automatically performs a compress operation ("deflate").

       :arg int xref: XREF number.